 What Happens to Unclaimed Pets?

 Once the dog (with or without identification) or the cat (with identification) has been unclaimed by the owner after the expiration of the stray holding period, the pet will be placed for adoption or transferred to another agency.
-Exceptions: 1) The animal is deemed unadoptable due to health and behavior issues not treatable or correctable; and 2) The shelter is at capacity.
+Exceptions: 1) The animal is deemed unadoptable due to health and/or behavior issues not treatable or correctable; 2) The shelter is at capacity.